 Individual Mandate.
 The self-employed are a significant portion of the uninsured today and policies that mandate individual coverage will fall on the self-employed in disproportionate numbers and often with unintended consequences.
 Among our members who are uninsured, cost is cited as the overwhelming reason for being uninsured.
-Given their experiences, it's not unexpected that neither our members nor other registered voters support the proposed individual mandate.5
+Given their experiences, it's not unexpected that our members do not support the proposed individual mandate.

 Should an individual mandate be a part of any reform proposal, it is imperative that (1) an array of affordable private plan options be available within the Exchange, (2) the self-employed be eligible for significant subsidies (individual tax credit and small business tax credit) to improve affordability on an ongoing basis, and (3) a means to opt out of the requirement be provided for financial hardship.
-For these reasons, we are pleased with the many changes made to the Finance bill to address affordability, including phasing-in individual mandate penalties, reducing exclusion thresholds, and improving the tax credit provisions.
+For these reasons, we are pleased with the many changes made to the Senate Finance bill to address affordability, including phasing-in individual mandate penalties, reducing exclusion thresholds, and improving the tax credit provisions.
 We urge the Senate and the House to include these Finance provisions in any final measure.

 Employer Mandate.
 NAR opposes the proposed employer mandates in the HELP and House bills, as well as the employer responsibility provisions included in the Finance bill.
 Since small employers compete with larger firms for talent, failing to offer a health insurance benefit is not a decision they make willingly.
 It is simply a function of the economic realities many face.
 An employer mandate that fails to recognize that reality and/or imposes large penalties on small employers will have a detrimental impact on a component of the economy responsible for significant portions of job growth.
-6

-5 March 2009 polling, conducted by the bipartisan polling team of Hart Research and Public Opinion Surveys indicated that only 27% of Realtors[®] and 33% of registered voters who strongly favor health reform support an individual mandate.
+&lt;sup>6 April 2009 polling, conducted by the bipartisan polling team of Hart Research and Public Opinion Surveys indicated that only 27% of Realtors® and 33% of registered voters who strongly favor health reform support an individual mandate.
+Source: Hart Research/Public Opinion Strategies National Poll, April 2009